Skip to main content

 ^~~~~~

-The issue may manifest when initially running bun setup as Clang being unable to compile a simple program:
+The issue may also surface when first running bun setup, with Clang unable to compile a simple program:

 The C++ compiler